Wheest/rspl_examples/README.md

 Therefore we add a `SetArgs` function which is called once and stores the constants in the state.

 Similarly, since the sizes of the data and outputs could change, we create a unified `DATA` buffer and store the pointers to the start of each subarray.

+### Depthwise conv2d quant (v6)

+This version adds support for quantisation, where our inputs and weights are `int8`, and our outputs are `int32`.
+It uses techniques seen in the "int32 accumulation" and "int8 expansion" example, as well as the "Unusual accumulation" example.